BIDS/repro-case-studies/case-studies/slaybaugh.md

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

-The first way I think of reproducibility is that I can reproduce the results in my paper exactly and reproduce the paper itself.
+The first way I think of reproducibility is "can reproduce the results in my paper exactly and reproduce the paper itself?"
-More broadly I would like for independent researchers to be able to reproduce my results.
+More broadly, I would like for independent researchers to be able to reproduce my results.
-Nuclear engineering codes are often controlled, so depending on the project I am doing the code may not be open source.
+Nuclear engineering codes are often controlled, so, depending on the project I am doing, the code may not be open source.
 However, such non-open-source codes are typically available at no cost to researchers through a simple licensing process.

 ##### Workflow diagram